AriFordsham/GHCWiki/commentary/coding-style.md

   -- GHC
   import CoreSyn
-  import Id           ( idName, idType )
+  import Id
   import BasicTypes

   -- libraries
-  import DATA_IOREF   ( newIORef, readIORef )
+  import Data.IORef

   -- std
-  import List         ( partition )
-  import Maybe        ( fromJust )
+  import Data.List
+  import Data.Maybe
   ```

-Import library modules from the base and haskell98 packages only.
-Use \#defines in HsVersions.h when the modules names differ between versions of GHC (eg. DATA_IOREF in the example above).
-For code inside \#ifdef GHCI, don't need to worry about GHC versioning (because we are bootstrapped).
+Import library modules from the core packages only (core packages are listed in [libraries/core-packages](/trac/ghc/browser/ghc/libraries/core-packages).
+Use `#defines `in `HsVersions.h` when the modules names differ between versions of GHC.
+For code inside `#ifdef GHCI`, don't worry about GHC versioning issues, because this code is only ever compiled by the this very version of GHC.

-We usually use import specs to give an explicit list of the entities imported from a module.
-The main reason for doing this is so that you can search the file for an entity and find which module it comes from.
-However, huge import lists can be a pain to maintain, so we often omit the import specs when they start to get long (actually I start omitting them when they don't fit on one line --Simon M.).
-Tip: use GHC's -fwarn-unused-imports flag so that you get notified when an import isn't being used any more.
+**Do not use explicit import lists**, except to resolve name clashes.
+There are several reasons for this:

+- They slow down development: almost every change is accompanied by an import list change.

+- They cause spurious conflicts between developers.

+- They lead to useless warnings about unused imports, and time wasted trying to
+  keep the import declarations "minimal".

+- GHC's warnings are useful for detecting unnecessary imports: see `-fwarn-unused-imports`.

+- TAGS is a good way to find out where an identifier is defined (use `make tags` in `ghc/compiler`,
+  and hit `M-.` in emacs).

-If the module can be compiled multiple ways (eg. GHCI vs. non-GHCI), make sure the imports are properly \#ifdefed too, so as to avoid spurious unused import warnings.
+If the module can be compiled multiple ways (eg. GHCI vs. non-GHCI), make sure the imports are properly `#ifdefed` too, so as to avoid spurious unused import warnings.

-ToDo: finish this
+### General Style

+It's much better to write code that is transparent, than to write code that is short.

+Often it's better to write out the code longhand than to reuse a generic abstraction (not always, of course).
+Sometimes it's better to duplicate some similar code than to try to construct an elaborate generalisation with only two instances.
+Remember: other people have to be able to quickly understand what you've done, and overuse of abstractions just serves to obscure the *really* tricky stuff, and there's no shortage of that in GHC.